martysteer/doozer/README-ANSIBLE.md

 There are a number of ways to configure your software tools.
 How many abstractions you use is up to you.
 Understanding the cost/benefits of software abstractions is important.
 Software is not easily separated from it's host operating system.

-Now use ansible install the following software tooling:
+Now use ansible to install the following software tooling:

 - jupyterlab
 - TFLite + Coral TPU device drivers
--
+- 2TB networked swap memory
 -